yAOwzers/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add task function behaves.

-Step 1.
-The user launches the application for the first time.
+1. The user launches the application for the first time.
 CliUserInterface#executeCommand is called when the user adds a `Task` into the `TaskList`.

-Step 2.
-The user types `add /tTask /by19-10-2020 1900`.
+2. The user types `add /tTask /by19-10-2020 1900`.
 The `add` command is passed through `InputParser#getCommandFromInput`, which then creates a constructor for `AddCommandTimetableMode`.

-Step 3. `AddCommandTimetableMode#execute()` is called, which then calls `InputParser#parseTaskTitle`, which first extracts the `title` from the user's input.
+3. `AddCommandTimetableMode#execute()` is called, which then calls `InputParser#parseTaskTitle`, which first extracts the `title` from the user's input.

-Step 4. `InputParser#parseDeadline` is then called, which returns the `deadline` to `AddCommandTimetableMode#execute()`.
+4. `InputParser#parseDeadline` is then called, which returns the `deadline` to `AddCommandTimetableMode#execute()`.

-Step 5. `TaskList#addTask` is then called and a new `Task`, with `title` and `deadline`, is initialised.
+5. `TaskList#addTask` is then called and a new `Task`, with `title` and `deadline`, is initialised.

-Step 6.
-To signal that the user has successfully added a task, a message is printed with `CliMessages#printAddedTaskMessage`.
+6. To signal that the user has successfully added a task, a message is printed with `CliMessages#printAddedTaskMessage`.

 The UML sequence diagram below shows how the add task command works.
 ![Sequence Diagram for Add Task Command](/diagrams/class/jpeg/add_task.jpg)